irm1005-itec1005-fall-2023/template-assignment-04/README.md

 * Publish your code to GitHub using the GitHub classrooms generated repository
 * Use the GitHub Pages service to host your pages
+* GitHub time stamps on your project files will be used to asses when the assignment was submitted
 * Ensure you have a license file in your repository (recommend MIT license)
-* Ensure you have the assignment readme.md file in your repository

 ## Grading rubric